operator-framework/operator-sdk/doc/operator-capabilities.md

 **Alerting and Events**

-- Operand sends useful alerts [1]
+- Operand sends useful alerts <sup>1</sup>
-- Custom Resources emit custom events [2]
+- Custom Resources emit custom events <sup>2</sup>

 **Metering**

 - Operator leverages Operator Metering

-[1] Aim to have as few alerts as possible, by alerting on symptoms that are associated with end-user pain rather than trying to catch every possible way that pain could be caused.
+<sup>1</sup> Aim to have as few alerts as possible, by alerting on symptoms that are associated with end-user pain rather than trying to catch every possible way that pain could be caused.
 Alerts should link to relevant consoles and make it easy to figure out which component is at fault

-[2] Native k8s objects emit events (“Events” objects) as their states change.
+<sup>2</sup> Native k8s objects emit events (“Events” objects) as their states change.
 Your operator should do similar for state changes related to your operand.
 “Custom”, here, means that it should emit events specific to your operator/operand outside of the events already emitted by their deployment methodology.
 This, in conjunction with status descriptors, give much needed visibility into actions taken by your operator/operand.
 Operators are codified domain-specific knowledge.
 Your end user should not need this domain-specific knowledge to gain visibility into what’s happening with their resource.

 **Example:** A database Operator continues to parse the logging output of the database software and understands noteworthy log events, e.g. running out of space for database files and produces alerts.
-The operator also intruments the database and exposes application level, e.g. database queries per second
+The operator also instruments the database and exposes application level, e.g. database queries per second

 **Guiding questions to determine Operator reaching Level 4**